SinaKarvandi/Misc/custom-qemu-for-instrumentation/readme.md

 ![QEMU Instrumentation](https://github.com/SinaKarvandi/misc/raw/master/Imgs/custom-qemu-1.jpg)

-Instructions (*optionally gp registers and r/e flags) will be saved into files.
+Instructions (and optionally gp registers and r/e flags) will be saved into files.

 ![QEMU Saved Instr. with GP and flags](https://github.com/SinaKarvandi/misc/raw/master/Imgs/custom-qemu-3.PNG)

 ## How to use